 Columbia Man Pleads Guilty to Firearm and Ammunition Charge

-Columbia, South Carolina ---- United States Attorney Bill Nettles stated today that MICHAEL ANGELO KARRISON, age 47, of Columbia, South Carolina pled guilty today in federal court.
-KARRISON pled guilty to being a felon in possession of a firearm and ammunition, in violation of Title 18, United States Code, Sections 922(g)(1) and 924(e).
-Chief United States District Judge Terry L. Wooten of Columbia accepted the plea and will impose a sentence after he has reviewed the presentence report, which will be prepared by the U.S. Probation Office.
+Columbia, South Carolina ----- United States Attorney Bill Nettles stated today that CHARLES TARRON CARTER, age 28, of Columbia, South Carolina pled guilty as charged today in federal court.
+CARTER plead guilty to being a felon in possession of a firearm and ammunition, in violation of Title 18, United States Code, Sections 922(g)(1) and 924(e).
+Senior United States District Judge Cameron McGowan Currie accepted the plea and will impose a sentence after she has reviewed the presentence report, which will be prepared by the U.S. Probation Office.

-Mr. Nettles stated that KARRISON, an armed career criminal, faces a statutory mandatory minimum of fifteen (15) years imprisonment with a maximum of life, a fine of $250,000 and a term of supervised release of five years to follow the term of imprisonment.
+Mr. Nettles stated that CARTER, who stipulated in his plea agreement to being an armed career criminal subject based upon his prior state convictions, faces a statutory mandatory minimum of fifteen (15) years imprisonment with a maximum of life, a fine of $250,000 and a term of supervised release of five (5) years to follow the term of imprisonment.